SwissPowershell/SPS-PSHelper/README.md

 ### Parameters
 **\-Name**

 The name of the class to create.
-It should start with an uppercase letter and contain only alphanumeric characters.
+It should contain only alphanumeric characters.

     Type: String
     Mandatory: False